valeriorichi/postgraduate-exercises/README.md

 ---

-Welcome to the Northcoders Postgrad Repo - and your new life as a fully-fledged Northcoder!
+Welcome to the Northcoders Postgrad Repo - and to your new life as a fully-fledged Northcoder!

 ---

 ## The Northcoders course has finished.
 What do I do now?...

-We are aware that, following on from the intense and wonderful learning experience at Northcoders, many graduates are faced with the difficult task of filling the gap left behind.
-But how do you go about deciding what to work on next in order to to add to your portfolio and keep your coding muscles toned?
-Well fear not...
+We are aware that, following on from the intense and wonderful learning experience at Northcoders, many graduates are faced with the difficult task of filling the gap it leaves behind.
+But how do you decide what to work on next in order to add to your portfolio and keep your coding muscles toned?
+Well, fear not, this repo is here to guide you...

 ---

+## Where should I start?

+Ahead of anything else, we'd recommend getting your portfolio website working and ready to house all of your work.
+This will be a really powerful tool to demonstrate what you're capable of and grab the attention of potential employers - so put some love into it.
+Once your portfolio site is ready, you can get going on some lovely projects to populate it with.
-This repo contains suggestions for project ideas and has three sections:
+This repo contains suggestions for project ideas and has three sections: pick a suitable project based on your experience level and available time.

+---

 ### **Short term**